 Proper HVAC design requires attention to detail.
-Everything from the sizes of outdoor and indoor units to the number of bends in your ductwork has a significant impact on comfort.
+Everything from the sizes of outdoor and indoor units to the amount of bends in your ductwork has a significant impact on comfort.
 You can’t rely on guesswork to get this stuff right.
 You need to design the system intelligently.

-That’s one reason we HVAC professionals use the much heralded Manual J load calculation.
+That’s one reason we HVAC professionals use the much-heralded Manual J load calculation.
 Heard of it?
 Manual J is actually one of several technical manuals published by the Air Conditioning Contractors of America (ACCA).

 To make sure your HVAC equipment is the right size, your contractor must – and this is not optional – perform a Manual J load calculation before installing anything.

 But Manual J isn’t the only technical manual that we use during residential HVAC installations.
 We rely on Manuals S, D, and T, too.

 Wait for a second!
 My neighbor’s house is the same size as mine.
 Can’t I just install the same heat pump and duct setup?